ncasaux/camel-plantuml/README.md

 - WireTapProcessor (`wireTap`)
 - RecipientList (`recipientList`)

+It parses the processors to extract URI(s) information.
+If an expression is found, then, based on the language of the expression:
+1. If the language is `constant`, it will consider it as static endpoint (which could be used in other processors or routes).
+2. If the language is `simple`, it will consider it as a dynamic endpoint.
+3. Otherwise, it will ignore the endpoint.

-The PlantUML code is exposed through a configurable HTTP endpoint, and can be rendered afterwards as an image using PlantUML [webserver](http://www.plantuml.com/plantuml/uml "PlantUML webserver") or any other computer where PlantUML and graphviz are available (VSCode, IntelliJ, your own PlantUML server...)
+The PlantUML code is exposed through a configurable HTTP endpoint, so it can be re-worked, and finally rendered as an image.

 ## Features
 This tool generates PlantUML diagrams with following features: